 Working in a similar way to Natural Cycles, Flo is touted as the number one most downloaded health app, with 36 million monthly active users.
 Flo premium costs £8.99 a month to use which is more expensive than Natural Cycles £6.99 a month.

 - It’s a form of natural contraception that allows you to understand your cycle

-- If you want to get pregnant then you are already aware of your most fertile months, which can help to conceive more easily
+- If you want to get pregnant then you are already aware of your most fertile ‘window’ which can help you to conceive more easily

-- It is a non hormonal contraception method and therefore has no serious side effects
+- It is a non-hormonal contraception method and therefore does not have associated hormonal side effects.

 - You may forget to take your temperature or input your menstrual cycle data into the app